prafullchvn/prafullchvn.github.io/content/posts/testing-java-code-using-junit.md

 }
 ```

-Here we used assertEquls funciton for assertion from library `org.junit.jupiter.api.Assertions.assertEquals`.
-Test is annotation class which is being used to mark `getNoOfDaysInJanuary` as test function.

 ## Compiling test

 To compile the test we need to do tell somethings to `javac` command.
+Those are

 1. `sourcepath` of test
 2. `classpath` of junit library and src